 When people in the Democratic Republic of the Congo (DRC) took to Twitter in June to protest skyrocketing internet and mobile data prices, it was only the latest in a series of struggles between Congolese netizens and the government over internet policy.

-On May 17, netizens in the DRC were shocked to discover that prices for fixed and mobile internet packages had overnight, without warning.
+On May 17, netizens in the DRC were shocked to discover that prices for fixed and mobile internet packages had increased dramatically overnight, without warning.
 These price increases ranged from 35 to 500 percent.
 In the DRC, where the cost of internet access is already steep due to failing infrastructure, poor industry regulation, and government taxation, the hikes were enough to suddenly make internet access impossible for thousands of users.

 The price surge came at a time when access to information, especially on mobile devices, couldn’t have been more important.
-Just weeks before, broke out around the country after the DRC’s highest court ruled that current president Joseph Kabila could remain in power if elections are not held as scheduled in November.
+Just weeks before, protests broke out around the country after the DRC’s highest court ruled that current president Joseph Kabila could remain in power if elections are not held as scheduled in November.
 Journalists needed to send and receive messages on the ground.
 Citizens rushed to discuss online how this development might be a demonstration of Kabila’s refusal to submit to a peaceful, democratic transfer of power.
 The vast majority of these mobile data users couldn’t afford to pay more for their already-limited internet access.

 Internet service providers (ISPs), including major players Airtel, Vodacom, and Orange, claimed that prices shot up because the government increased taxes on their operations, making previous rates unsustainable.
 The government, in turn, denied any role in the increase.
 Thomas Luhaka, the Minister of Post and Telecommunications and New Information and Communication, claimed that none of the companies had ever secured permission to raise prices.
 Citizens were caught in the middle of the blame game.